turtletabletop/customkeyboard/README.md

 Hey everyone!
 This is my submission for [Hackpad V5](https://hackpad.hackclub.com/), a YSWS program in [Hack Club](https://hackclub.com/).

-This macropad is a custom-built 3x5 ortholinear keyboard with a small OLED display.
-It uses Kailh Hot Swap Sockets, so it supports a variety of MX-style switches, and uses QMK firmware.
+This macropad is a custom-built 3x5 ortholinear hot-swappable keyboard built off of the Seeed Studio XIAO RP2040 with a small OLED display.
+It uses Kailh Hot Swap Sockets, so it supports a variety of MX-style switches and uses QMK firmware.
 It's intended to mimic the Sky: Children of the Light digital music pad in-game.

 ## Features
 - 15 programmable keys